Barravento: Plot

-In a village of xaréu (Kingfish) fishermen, whose ancestors came as slaves from Africa, persist old mystic cults connected to candomblé.
-The arrival of Firmino, a former inhabitant who moved to Salvador, running away from poverty, transforms the peaceable panorama of the place, and polarizes tensions.
+In a village of xaréu (Kingfish) fishermen, whose ancestors came as slaves from Africa, where old mystic cults connected to candomblé persist.
+The arrival of Firmino, a former inhabitant who moved to Salvador, running away from poverty, transforms the peaceable picture of the place, and polarizes tensions.
 Firmino is attracted to Cota, but he is not able to forget Naína who, on her part, likes Aruã.
-Firmino orders dispatch against Aruã, that isn’t attained, in opposite to the village that sees the cut net, impeding the fishing.
-Firmino stirs up the fishermen to revolt against the owner of the net, coming to destroy it.
-Policemen arrive at the village to control the equipment.
+Firmino curses Aruã and cuts the village in order to impeding the fishing.
+Firmino stirs up the fishermen to revolt against the owner of the net so Policemen arrive at the village to control the equipment.
 In his fight against exploitation, Firmino argues against the master, mediator between the fishermen and the owner of the net.
 A fisherman convinces Aruã of fishing without the net, since his chastity would make him a protected man of Iemanjá.
-The fishermen are successful in their piecework, under the leadership of Aruã.
-Naína reveals her impossible love for Aruã to an old black woman.
+The fishermen are successful in their peace work, under the leadership of Aruã.
+Naína reveals her impossible love for Aruã to a Shaman woman.
 In his defeat against mysticism, Firmino convinces Cota of taking away Aruã’s virginity, and consequently breaking the religious enchantment that makes him a protected man of Iemanjá.
 Aruã takes the bait.
-A storm announces the “barravento”, the violent moment.
-The fishermen leave for the sea, two of them die, Vicente and Chico.
-Firmino denounces Aruã’s loss of chastity.
+A storm announces the “barravento”, the violent turning wind.
+Firmino convinces Naína's father to go out to sea, which takes his life as well as that of another fisherman who tried to save him.
+The next morning Firmino denounces Aruã’s loss of chastity.
 The Master reneges.
-Naína accepts to make the ritual.
-But before he decides to leave for the city to work and to earn money for the purchase of a new net.
+Naína accepts to do the ritual.
+Firmino decides to leave for the city to work and to earn money for the purchase of a his own net.
 In the same place where Firmino arrived at the village, Aruã leaves for the city.